vmware-tanzu/tanzu-dev-portal/content/guides/graalvm-with-spring/index.md

 ![./mvnw clean package -DskipTests](images/jit-package.png)

 In the above example it took `12.578s` to package.

-The `jar` file that was created, will run on any JVM.
+The `jar` file that was created will run on any JVM.

 #### Size on Disk